First International Joint Conference on Electronic Voting – formerly known as EVOTE and VoteID

 PhD Colloquium

 The colloquium continues the tradition of PhD workshops on e-voting.
-Since 2006 the PhD seminars have focused on various aspects of e-voting including technical aspects, legal challenges, identity management, verifiability of the vote, etc. The workshops took place in various locations in Austria, Catalonia, Denmark, Estonia, Germany, Luxembourg, and Switzerland.
+Since 2006 the PhD seminars have focused on various aspects of e-voting including technical aspects, legal challenges, identity management, verifiability of the vote, etc. The workshops took place in various locations in Austria, Spain, Denmark, Estonia, Germany, Luxembourg, and Switzerland.

 The goal of the colloquium is to foster understanding and collaboration between PhD students from various disciplines working on e-voting.
 To this end, the program allows plenty of space for discussion and initiating collaboration based on presentations by attendees.